 The art of Aibukan Budo is a study in martial arts of the Aibukan (harmony martial arts training place or house).
 The key word is ‘study,’ because our practice is directed toward a study of coordinating the mind, body, and spirit (intent).
 Aibukan Budo is not just a practice of physical movement alone.
 That type of practice would seemingly be pointless because the practitioner would not gain the depth of understanding needed to be proficient.

-Aibukan Budo is an evolutionary development by Tom Snowden Sensei, based on continuous practice and study since 1966.
+Aibukan Budo is an evolutionary development by our Founder Tom Snowden Sensei, based on continuous practice and study since 1966.
 This practice has been of the classical/traditional martial arts of Japan, Okinawa, and China (Taiwan).
 Aibukan Budo embraces the specific systems of Aikido (Yoshinkan, Jiyushikan, Tomiki-Ryu), Judo (Kodokan), Jujutsu (Yoshin-Kai) Okinawa Goju-Ryu Karate-do, Hsing-I; Pa Kua; Tai Chi from China Hand, Kenjutsu, Jodo, Bojutsu, Tantojutsu and Taihojutsu (Police controls).
 Snowden Sensei has had continuous practice and study of these arts, generally advancing to the grade of 4th Dan (degree black belt) instructor level or above.
-Snowden Sensei is currently a 9th Dan of Aibukan Budo, awarded by the Aibukan Yudansha-Kai (Aibukan Black Belt council) and S.A.Y.A.
+At the time of his passing, Snowden Sensei was a 9th Dan of Aibukan Budo, awarded by the Aibukan Yudansha-Kai (Aibukan Black Belt council) and S.A.Y.A.
 San Diego Associated Yudansha Alliance.

 One of the concepts of Aibukan Budo is that it is meant to be a family system where every member of the Aibukan Dojo is considered to be part of the family.
 As such, every member is expected to practice with the utmost diligence so they can accept the responsibility of ensuring that Aibukan Budo is passed on to benefit others.
 In essence, proper martial arts study of Aibukan Budo incorporates a built-in mentoring system where Sempai (senior students) are responsible to mentor Kohai (junior students).
 This process is mutually beneficial so both Sempai and Kohai can get the most out of their study.
 A sense of development and independence to be able to stand on ones own merit is nurtured from the start of studying Aibukan Budo.